AlexiaChen/awesome-stars/README.md

 ## C#

+- [keijiro/AICommand](https://github.com/keijiro/AICommand) – ChatGPT integration with Unity Editor
+- [uezo/ChatdollKit](https://github.com/uezo/ChatdollKit) – ChatdollKit enables you to make your 3D model into a chatbot
 - [Uahh/ToastFish](https://github.com/Uahh/ToastFish) – 一个利用摸鱼时间背单词的软件。
 - [liangxiegame/QFramework](https://github.com/liangxiegame/QFramework) – Unity3D System Design Architecture
 - [Unity-Technologies/game-programming-patterns-demo](https://github.com/Unity-Technologies/game-programming-patterns-demo) – A repo of small demos that assemble some of the well-known design patterns in Unity development to support the ebook "Level up your code with game programming patterns"